 The Eternal Flame at the Australian War Memorial is a sculptural feature of the Pool of Reflection in the commemorative courtyard.
 It is a perpetual reminder of the service and sacrifice of more than 100,000 Australians who have given their lives in war.

-The Australian Gas Association offered to donate an eternal flame to the Memorial.
-Subsequent to Council approval, the eternal flame was installed in 1988 as a bicentennial gift from AGL, Santos Ltd and East Australian Pipelines Ltd. The eternal flame displaced an existing water cascade within the Pool of Reflection.
+The Australian Gas Association offered to donate an eternal flame to the Memorial as a bicentennial gift.
+Subsequent to Council approval, the eternal flame was installed in 1988.
+The eternal flame displaced an existing water cascade within the Pool of Reflection.

 The Memorial received assistance in the formulation of a design for the Eternal Flame from the National Capital Development Authority, who engaged the architectural firm Denton, Corker and Marshall to design, document and supervise construction of architectural works associated with the Eternal Flame.